nespresso/ntaf/Readme.md

 ### Parameters
 To pass parameters to the command, add `--`: `npm run test -- --parameter1=value1`

-If you are running Node.js 6 or greater, you might need to remove occurrences of `--harmony_rest_parameters` from `wdio.conf.js` and `package.json`.

 #### URL of the Website to Test
 Add command line parameter `--baseUrl="https://base.url"` or update the wdio configuration file accordingly.